Nevada judge denies release of ex-gang leader ahead of trial in 1996 killing of Tupac Shakur

 He said he paid 15% of the bail amount, or $112,500, as “a gift” from his business accounts to secure Davis’ release.

-A spokesperson for Davis’ attorney, Carl Arnold, didn’t immediately have comment when reached by email.
+Davis' attorney, Carl Arnold, didn't respond to emails or phone calls left at his office Wednesday seeking comment.
+A spokesperson for Arnold didn't immediately have comment when reached by email.

+The judge said in Wednesday's 2-page order she wasn't convinced the bail money was not being paid “out of profits from Mr. Davis discussing the killing of the victim in this case.”

+While Jones testified he was bonding out Davis because Davis was fighting cancer and “had been a pillar of the community," previous interviews “suggested another motive," Kierney wrote.

 This article was generated from an automated news agency feed without modifications to text.